abdulbitcot/React-Coding-Challenge-Experience/README.md

 Link of HTML : **[HTML]**(https://facebook.github.io/react/)

+- Add dropdown functionality in sidebar
+- Add toggle functionality in sidebar

 You will need to build the following 4 pages with React:
 - "Login" page
 - "Product List" page